qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_optimizations.rst

 variables
 ---------
 Local variable names are made short.
 Scoped variables (those declared with a *var* statement in a function) are replaced by generated names that are much shorter (1-2 characters on average).
-Dependending on the original code, this can result in significant space savings.
+Depending on the original code, this can result in significant space savings.

 .. _pages/tool/generator/generator_optimizations#variants: